The Americanization of Benjamin Franklin

 [Wood explains there were three types of colonies: Pennsylvania and Maryland were charter colonies granted to families (the Penn family and Baltimore families, respectively).
 Connecticut and Rhode Island were corporate charters, beholden to investors similar to a modern corporation.
 The nine other colonies were directly controlled by the Crown.
 Franklin hoped to make Pennsylvania the tenth, but did not succeed.]

 While in London Franklin joined social clubs, received honorary degrees, had his portrait painted numerous times, and met the luminaries of the day.
 He also toured Scotland where he met David Hume, Adam Smith, and others.
 No wonder that, in Woods’ words, Franklin “found it difficult to even contemplate going back to America.”
 Dr. Samuel Johnson’s phrase seemed to apply: “To love London was to love life and to love life was to love London.”
-Philadelphia’s 20,000 people vs. London’s 750,000, which was the largest and probably grandest city in Europe.
+Philadelphia’s 20,000 people was no match for London’s 750,000, the largest and probably grandest city in Europe.

-After five years in London he returned to Philly where he took care of business, built a house for his wife Deborah, who still refused to leave Philadelphia, and began a lengthy tour of post offices all over America since he was still deputy postmaster.
-Within a year, he was called on to help the governor of Pennsylvania to put down a rebellion.
+After five years in London he returned to Philly where he took care of personal and financial business, built a house for his wife Deborah, who still refused to leave Philadelphia, and began a lengthy tour of post offices all over America since he was still deputy postmaster.
+Within a year, he was called on to help the governor of Pennsylvania put down a rebellion.
 A mob was threatening to march on Philadelphia, angry at the government’s failure to remove Indians from their territory on the Susquehanna River.
 (The “Paxton Boys” as they were called, a vigilante group of Scots-Irish settlers, would be responsible for a horrific Indian massacre the following year.)
 The mob was so hostile that, according to Franklin, the governor and his counselors fled to Franklin’s house at midnight, making it their headquarters for a time.
 Franklin was quickly appointed head of a militia and also managed to quiet the mob.
 The incident reminds us that anarchy was never far below the surface in these times, as American grievances were mounting fast.
 Franklin hoped the rioting would convince everyone that Pennsylvania was drifting toward anarchy and needed to take drastic steps regarding defense and security.
 The legislature passed measures blaming the Penn family for the problems.
-Franklin launched a petition and vigorous propaganda campaign to oust the Penn family but could not muster nearly enough signatures.
+Franklin launched a petition and vigorous propaganda campaign to oust the Penn family but in the end could not muster nearly enough signatures.
 Wood suspects that Franklin's disparaging comments about the Germans in his Observations Concerning the Increase of Mankind pamphlet, may have angered the rapidly growing German immigrant population and cost him their support.

-Franklin would remain in Britain for the next 11 years, returning in 1775 on the verge of the great revolution.
+Franklin would remain in Britain for the next 11 years, returning in 1775, on the verge of the Revolution.

 One of the least known aspects of Franklin is that he was an extreme Tory for much of his life, which is to say, an extreme conservative, although that term has meant different things over the years.
 Tories supported the Crown, and Whigs the Parliament.
 Most commoners favored the Whigs, who created the Parliament in the Glorious Revolution of the 1680s, which produced the famously balanced British government.
-Britain became a constitutional monarchy with the House of Commons as the people’s voice and the House of Lords for the gentry and nobility.
+Britain became a constitutional monarchy, with the House of Commons as the people’s voice and the House of Lords as the gentry's.
 As a Loyalist for most of his life, Franklin wanted nothing more than for America to be given full representation in Parliament, similar to Scotland.
-(Later he flips and becomes a staunch democrat.)
+Sometime in the 1770s, he flips and becomes a staunch democrat.

-Today, one might argue there is a similar degree of danger from pompous, arrogant yet charming individuals who show contempt for the common interest, while masquerading as a populist.
+Today, one could argue that America is still vulnerable to pompous, arrogant yet charming individuals who show contempt for the common interest, while masquerading as a populist.
 Some would put Donald J. Trump in that category.
-Trump, however, is just the latest manifestation of a long trend.
+Trump, however, is just the latest manifestation of a long trend dating back decades.
 What happens when Trump is followed by his liberal counterpart?
 Can America weather the storm?
-After a period of whipsaw change, shattered confidence, and broken institutions, people may well turn to the founders for direction.
-It’s possible that that amid that wreckage, people will choose a more Franklinian form of governance, more democratic and less dependent on the executive branch, as with his Pennsylvania state constitution, which called for a plural executive and a single-house legislature.
+After a period of whipsaw change, shattered confidence, and broken institutions, people may well turn to the founders for direction once again.
+It’s possible that that amid the wreckage, someone will discover the very potent political formula favored by our most democratic founder, Ben Franklin, as a better safeguard against tyranny.
+Franklin's Pennsylvania state constitution, for example, called for a plural executive and a single-house legislature.
 Missing was an “upper chamber” that could nix or veto the people’s voice.
 Could that be the direction that holds the key to American survival?
 Time will tell.
 Gordon Wood does not dwell on such speculation.

-Faction fighting was the ruin of ancient Greece and other nations throughout history.
-American politics is nothing if not a contest of factions, with the little guy increasingly left out.
-Could there be a road less traveled, a more Franklinian road, that could lead us out of our current deadlock?
+Faction fighting was the ruin of many great republics and empires throughout history.
+American politics is nothing if not a contest of powerful factions, with the little guy increasingly left out in the cold.
+Could there be a road less traveled, a more Franklinian one, that could make us whole again?